AhmaddAbbass/Diagnostic-Model/README.md

 - **Image-Text (img_text)** (`/data/img_text/`)
   ~3 000 paired samples.
-  Original text was highly structured (spreadsheet-style); we applied `make_unstructured.py` to convert it into natural descriptions.
+  Original text was highly structured (spreadsheet-style); we applied `make_unstructured.py` to convert it into natural descriptions in ahmad_unstructured branch.

 - **Text-only** (`/data/text_only/`)
   A scarce collection of free-form clinical notes (~500 samples) that guided our unstructuring logic and served as seeds for augmentation.